-Qualification number: 601/4259/5
+QUALIFICATION NUMBER: 601/4259/5

 Innovate Awarding is an Ofqual regulated awarding organisation with an innovative and dynamic approach.
-We develop off-the-shelf, customised and fully bespoke qualifications across a growing number of sectors.
+We develop off-the-shelf, customised and fully bespoke qualifications across a growing number of sectors - all on the Regulated Qualifications Framework (RQF).

-Our portfolio is always growing and we currently have qualifications in the following sectors:
+Our portfolio is always growing, and we currently have qualifications in the following sectors: